 Art lovers can visit the Claremont Museum of Art, the Benton Museum of Art, the Petersen Museum of Intercultural Art, and the Raymond M. Alf Museum of Paleontology.

 There are also several galleries sprinkled in the quaint village.
 And unique public art is on display on the college campuses.

 If you think nature is the ultimate artist, hit up the California Botanical garden.
 It’s the largest US garden dedicated to native California plants.
 Claremont is also home to a Midsummer Shakespeare festival.

-Where to stay: Su Nido Inn, Ojai Valley Inn & Spa, Lavender Inn
+- Where to stay: Su Nido Inn, Ojai Valley Inn & Spa, Capri Hotel

 The other performing arts venue is the Van Duzer Theatre on the Humboldt State University campus.
 Center Arts puts on top names in music and dance.

-Where to stay: Gingerbread Mansion Inn, Carter House Inns
+- Where to stay: Hydrangea Inn, Carter House Inns

 12. Tahoe City